 Formal art education and training may be obtained in several ways.
 Many colleges and universities offer programs leading to a bachelor's or master's degree in fine arts.
 Additionally, there are postsecondary, independent schools of art and design that offer studio training in multimedia arts, as well as fine arts and crafts.
 Programs at these schools may lead to a certificate in an artistic specialty or to an associate's or bachelor's degree in fine arts.
 Independent art school instruction tends to focus on studio work, while university and college programs also emphasize academics.

-The National Association of Schools in Art and Design (NASAD) has accredited approximately 294 institutions that offer educational programs in art and design.
+The National Association of Schools in Art and Design (NASAD) has accredited approximately 323 institutions that offer educational programs in art and design.
 Most of these accredited programs lead to a degree in art.
-NASAD also establishes national standards for undergraduate and graduate art education (nasad.arts-accredit.org).
+NASAD also establishes national standards for undergraduate and graduate art.

 Art curriculum includes not only courses in studio art and art history, but also instruction in core subjects, such as science and English.
 Because computer graphics and other visual display software are increasingly used in visual arts, many art programs now include computer training.

-There are many types of art and artists, but the U.S. Bureau of Labor Statistics (BLS) divides working artists into four general categories: fine artists (a group that includes painters, illustrators and sculptors), multimedia artists and animators, craft artists and art directors.
+There are many types of art careers, but the U.S. Bureau of Labor Statistics (BLS) divides working artists into four general categories: fine artists (a group that includes painters, illustrators and sculptors), multimedia artists and animators, craft artists, and art directors.
 In addition, cartoonists, print-makers, painting restorers and sketch artists all have art-related careers.

 Fine artists produce original artwork, using paint, acrylics, charcoal, ink, clay, plaster, metal and other materials.
 Some of their work is commission-based and may be displayed in museums, private galleries or in corporate and private collections.
 Craft artists work with a broad range of materials, including glass, ceramics, fabric and pottery, to produce mostly handmade original objects and reproductions that they sell in their studios, stores or at arts and crafts shows.

 Art directors work in advertising and publishing, developing concepts and selecting designs that appear in printed or digital media.
-In addition, multimedia artists and animators work chiefly in the motion picture or video gaming industries, with other jobs available in advertising or computer programming.
+Multimedia artists and animators work chiefly in the motion picture or video gaming industries, with other jobs available in advertising or computer programming.